 Our first camera lens (Canon EF-S 18-55 F/4-F/5.6)

+The Canon EF-S 18-55mm F/5.6 is a modest camera lens with limited value for photographing birds.
 The focal length of this camera lens was simply too short to capture close-ups of birds.
 Even at 55mm with a crop sensor APS-C sized sensor DSLR like the Xs was not nearly enough “reach” to pull birds in for a closer look.
 Our first few shots included species such as the American robin, House sparrow, and the ever-popular test subject, seagulls.
 (I believe it was a Ring-billed gull)

 As limited as the Canon 18-55mm Kit lens was, it was enough to spark the passion for bird photography in both of us.
 This lens certainly has its uses and is worth keeping in your camera bag.
 For landscape images, simple video work and basic daytime travel photography, the 18-55 kit lens is dependable and to-the-point.
 The IS version of this lens is a nice upgrade if you have the option.